 Most shapers today have their version of a shorter board of one style or another to choose from, and many of them play around with different bottom contours, fin set ups, rails and outline to give you the best squirt for what you are riding.

-After-all, take something like the Pocket Knife from DHD.
+Take something like the Black Diamond from DHD.
 If Darren designed this board with a wide squash tail, it would more than likely work best in smaller manageable surf.
 But he wanted the board to be way more versatile.
 Having a rounded pin opens up the range of waves you can surf it in.
 It still has the width and surface area needed to plane through flat sections and fly down the line, but the tail allows you to still hold your line in bigger hollow surf.

-The Pocket Knife by DHD is short but able to handle a wide range of waves.
+The Black Diamond by DHD is short but able to handle a wide range of waves.

 The point is, there are so many variations of shorter boards, some more inline with a particular type of wave, others more versatile.
 Most of them can be shaped to suit a wide variety of surfers too.
 Also, your perception of what is considered short (for you) will vary.
 If you normally ride a 6’8, going down to 6’0 may seem short enough for you and you could still even go much smaller than that and likely have fun.

 Going super short is going to be up to you and the shaper you pick to make your board.
 Everyone should at least have one board in their quiver that is much shorter than their average board.
-Or at least have the chance to try one whether it be a fish, mini-simmons, or hybrid, etc. They are a blast to ride and will open you eyes to new lines and new sensations.
+Or at least have the chance to try one whether it be a fish or a hybrid.
+They are a blast to ride and will open you eyes to new lines and new sensations.

 Check out the Board Engine to find board recommendations all made in Australia by professional shapers at the top of their crafts that will help improve your surfing.
 Email firstname.lastname@example.org with your details for a detailed report of board recommendations for you.